|Based in||United States|

 Is IDrive right for you?

 If you are looking for a flexible, inexpensive cloud backup service, IDrive could fill the bill nicely.
-But if your top priority is a secure cloud storage service, there are several better options to choose from.
+But if your priorities include secure cloud storage, or fast storage, there are several better options to choose from.

 You can find other options by checking out our guide on the best cloud storage services.
 Other cloud storage reviews from Restore Privacy include:

 - Tresorit Review